Compensation

 Although we commence our claims in the courts, only a tiny percentage of these matters will ever get to trial.
 That is, even though issued in the court, you never need to attend court as your matter will settle before trial.

-What does a typical compensation claim
+What does a typical compensation claim look like for you?

 >> Read here.